-Specialized to meet the needs of all Communities
+Specialized to meet the needs of our customers

 Again, it is important to keep your household garbage separated from storm debris.
 The separation avoids any safety hazards and spoilage.